Warblington Castle: Early history

 5 storeys, and part of the east wall (facing the courtyard)".

 The castle is located within the Warblington Conservation Area which also contains the adjoining Old Farm House, an old cemetery, the Grade I listed St Thomas à Becket Church, Warblington and the Old Rectory.

-As of May 2020, the owners of the castle were retired Olympic rowers Tom and Diana Bishop who reside in the seven bedroom Old Farm House on the property.
+As of May 2020, the owners of the castle were retired Olympic rowers Tom and Diana Bishop who live in the seven bedroom Old Farm House on the property.
 At that time, the property also included four acres of gardens, an orchard and a swimming pool.

+The tower was notably featured in a scene from Ken Russell's 1975 film of The Who's rock opera Tommy, when Roger Daltrey leapt off the top strapped to a hang glider to the song "Sensation".